ReSAM: Refine, Requery, and Reinforce: Self-Prompting Point-Supervised Segmentation for Remote Sensing Images: Introduction

 \section{Introduction}

-Annotating high resolution satellite imagery remains prohibitively expensive; a single 10k×10k image can contain thousands of fine grained objects.
-Nevertheless, accurate segmentation is crucial for applications such as agriculture management, urban planning, and environmental monitoring.
-Semantic segmentation of high resolution remote sensing images (RSIs) underpins these tasks.
+Annotating high-resolution satellite imagery remains prohibitively expensive; a single 10k×10k image can contain thousands of fine-grained objects.
+Nevertheless, accurate segmentation is crucial for applications such as agricultural management, urban planning, and environmental monitoring.
+Semantic segmentation of high-resolution remote sensing images (RSIs) underpins these tasks.

-However, training accurate segmentation models typically requires dense pixel wise annotations, which are extremely costly and time consuming to collect at a large scale \cite{wei2020hrsid, cheng2016learning, maggiori2017can, DeepGlobe18, ji2018fully, waqas2019isaid}.
-In contrast, point labels are far cheaper to obtain but inherently incomplete, lacking detailed object boundaries and spatial coverage \cite{chan2025sparse}.
+However, training accurate segmentation models typically requires dense pixel-wise annotations, which are extremely costly and time-consuming, especially for large-scale datasets \cite{wei2020hrsid, cheng2016learning, maggiori2017can, DeepGlobe18, ji2018fully, waqas2019isaid}.
+In contrast, point labels are far cheaper to obtain yet inherently incomplete, lacking detailed object boundaries and spatial coverage \cite{chan2025sparse}.
 The annotation bottleneck is exacerbated by the diverse nature of many satellite sensors, which further complicates the situation.
-Thus, there is a critical need for methods that can take advantage of point annotation to achieve precise segmentation on various RSI data.
+Thus, there is a critical need for methods that can take advantage of point annotations to achieve precise segmentation across various RSI data.

 Foundation models have recently reshaped visual understanding by enabling prompt-driven, task-agnostic adaptation across diverse domains.
-Among them, the recently released Segment Anything Model (SAM) \cite{kirillov2023segment, ravi2024sam} is a foundation model for image segmentation trained on billions of masks across millions of images.
+Among these models, the recently released Segment Anything Model (SAM) \cite{kirillov2023segment, ravi2024sam} is a foundation model for image segmentation trained on billions of masks across millions of images.
 SAM's promptable design (accepting points and boxes) and its impressive zero-shot capabilities on many natural image tasks\cite{roy2023sam, shi2023generalist} make it a promising starting point for segmenting remote sensing images\cite{osco2023segment, yan2023ringmo, luo2024sam}.

-Early explorations \cite{chen2024rsprompter, ding2024adapting, shan2025ros, yang2025high} have shown that SAM can generalize to aerial and orbital images: for instance, ROS-SAM \cite{shan2025ros} fine-tunes SAM with LoRA, enhances the mask decoder with multi-scale, boundary detail features, and redesigns the training and inference pipeline tailored to remote sensing imagery.
-RS-Prompter \cite{chen2024rsprompter} learns to generate prompt embeddings for remote sensing categories, allowing SAM to produce semantically meaningful instance masks.
-However, SAM predicts each mask independently given its prompt, without awareness of other objects.
-Consequently, it may produce overlapping or fragmented masks in cluttered remote sensing scenes as shown in Fig. \ref{fig:fig2}.
-Each prediction is locally accurate but globally inconsistent, which poses a fundamental limitation when segmenting densely packed RSI objects.
-Tab. \ref{tab:sam_leakage_analysis} shows the overlap regions across each instance, highlighting pixel leakage, assuming that each pixel belongs to a single object.
-This information can guide mask refinement.